bhushanm90/ansible-roles/README.md

 ## Preface
 This role will help you to setup java environment before installing java base products.
-It will find the existing installation path along with latest version and help be setting up the java environment for you The java is require by some products as prerequisite like Ant, Maven and tomcat.
+However, it will find the existing installation path along with latest version.
+This role will be setting up the java environment path for you.
+The java is require by some products as prerequisite like Ant, Maven and tomcat.